- Window and door trim or moulding;

 When enabled the path is closed between the last and first point, creating a closed-loop of geometry (end and start are joined).
 This option is only available when the path contains three or more selected points.

-Orient Cap Start
+Orient Cap Start and Oreint Cap End

-Sets the orientation of the geometry at start of the path; It can be set to follow the path or aligned to the vertical (Y-up) or horizontal.
+Sets the orientation of the geometry at start or end of the path; It can be set to follow the path or aligned to the vertical (Y-up) or horizontal.
 This is very useful when sweeping along pitched roofs, for example, because you can control how the end is cut.

-Pos Offset A
+Position Offset A and B

 Reset Pos Offsets